-National Responsiveness: A national responsiveness strategy allows subsidiaries to have substantial latitude in adapting products and services to suit the particular needs and political realities of the countries in which they operate.
+A national responsiveness strategy allows subsdiaries to have substantital latitude in adapting products and services to suit the particular needs and political realities of the countries in which they operate.
 Subsidiaries operate almost as if they were stand alone companies, although they retain many of the substantial benefits of being affiliated with an MNC, such as shared financial risks and access to global R&D resources.